Join Our State on an excursion to one of America’s most spectacular red rock regions, Sedona, Arizona, including a visit to the Grand Canyon.

 DAY 3: Grand Canyon

 Begin an unforgettable day with a drive through amazing Oak Creek Canyon, a sixteen-mile-long canyon known for its spectacularly colored white, yellow and red cliffs dotted with pine, cypress and juniper.
 Then arrive in Williams to board the Grand Canyon Railway for a nostalgic two-hour train journey that delivers you to the awe-inspiring South Rim of Grand Canyon National Park for free time and lunch on your own.
 Six million years in the making the Grand Canyon’s dynamic colors and textures inspire reflection at nature’s power and beauty.
-At the South Rim, meet with a local Grand Canyon expert to learn more about the formation of this fascinating and incredible national park.
 Later board your motor coach to see the Grand Canyon from other points of interest.
 Stop in Flagstaff for dinner before returning to Sedona.

 Meals: B, D